lapatel22/ChIP-wrangler-repo/README.md

  - file_name: the full path to your fastq files and full file name
  - biological replicate:
  - IP: antibody target, or `input`
- - control condition: fill in yes/no if a sample is a control
+ - control: fill in TRUE/FALSE if a sample is a control

 User must specify these columns so that ChIP-wrangler knows what samples to use as a reference when normalizing, which samples are inputs, etc.